Prospective Student FAQs

 Do students take classes altogether or split up into smaller sections?

-In the fall semester, full-time students are required to take six classes and the entire class will be together for five of these six courses.
-Our fall Critical Readings of Biological and Clinical Literature course is discussion-based.
-This course is divided into five sections, each consisting of ten to fifteen students.
-(Students are randomly assigned to a section.)
-In the spring semester, students take three required classes together, but only a portion of the class will attend elective courses.
+During the fall semester, full-time students must enroll in six classes, with all students attending five of these courses together.
+Our fall course, "Critical Readings of Biological and Clinical Literature," is discussion-based and divided into five sections, each containing ten to fifteen students.
+Students are randomly assigned to one of these sections.
+In the spring semester, students take three required classes together, but only a portion of the class will participate in elective courses.

 How and when do students register for classes?